-32. We find that the revised provisions that address UNS's study deadline statistics and informational reporting requirements, as proposed in UNS's LGIP, comply with the requirements of Order Nos.
-845 and 845-A because UNS proposes to include pro forma LGIP sections 3.5.2, 3.5.3, and 3.5.4 without modification, except to replace the bracketed placeholders with timelines that align with the timelines already in its Tariff.
+31. We find that PSCo's proposed LGIP revisions regarding interconnection studies deadlines comply with the requirements of Order Nos.
+845 and 845-A. PSCo's proposed Tariff revisions adopt the language provided in Order No. 845 without modification and replace the bracketed placeholders in pro forma LGIP Sections 3.5.1.1, 3.5.1.2, and 3.5.1.3 with timelines that align with the timelines already in its Tariff.